 Reduced unused CSS is a common error notice in tools like PageSpeed Insights.
 This superfluous code, often caused by themes and plugins, needlessly bloats your website’s file size, leading to slower load times and a poor user experience.

 As a long-term WordPress user, I’ve seen the negative impacts of unused CSS firsthand.
-It can seriously slow down pages and increase the bytes consumed by networks, especially for mobile users.
+It can seriously slow down pages and increase network data usage, especially for mobile users.

-There are many ways to remove unused CSS scripts from a WordPress site, but I will only focus on beginner-friendly and most effective methods in this guide.
+There are many ways to remove unused CSS scripts from a WordPress site, but I will focus on beginner-friendly, most effective methods in this guide.

-Also, in this guide, you will learn why unused CSS rules are performance problems.
+Also, in this guide, you will learn why unused CSS rules are a performance problem.
 How to detect it, and the best strategies for removing unused CSS scripts without compromising your website’s functionality.

 So, let’s dive in and optimize WordPress CSS for maximum speed and performance.